Bhrigu

-According to Bhagavata Purana, he was married to Khyati, one of the nine daughters of Prajāpati Kardama.
+According to the Bhagavata Purana, he was married to Khyati, one of the nine daughters of Kardama.
 She was the mother of Lakshmi as Bhargavi.
 They also had two sons named Dhata and Vidhata.
-He had one more son with Kavyamata, who is better known than Bhrigu himself – Shukra, learned sage and guru of the asuras.
+He had one more son with Kavyamata, who is better known than Bhrigu himself: Shukra, guru of the asuras.
 The sage Chyavana is also said to be his son with Puloma, as is the folk hero Mrikanda.
 [Maha:1.5] One of his descendants was sage Jamadagni, who in turn was the father of sage Parashurama, considered an avatar of Vishnu.

 Legends

 Bhṛgu is mentioned in the Shiva Purana and the Vayu Purana, where he is shown present during the great yajna of Daksha (his father-in-law).
 He supports the continuation of the Daksha yajna even after being warned that without an offering for Shiva, it was asking for a catastrophe for everyone present there.
 In the Tattiriya Upanishad, he is described to have had a conversation with his father Varuni on Brahman.

 In the Bhagavad Gita, Krishna says that among sages, Bhrigu is the representative of the opulence of God.